-- 1. Q M M M M All hand written tests, examinations, or any other hand written thing you hand to your professor must be written in ink!
-Your professor cannot and will not read anything written in pencil. - 2.
-Q M □ M ♠ M □ □ H Ø All other assignments must be submitted in hard copy.
-(Do not submit electronic copies and expect me to print them.)
-Follow these guidelines!

-- All printing is in black ink and on white paper.
+- 1. ∂ M □ M M □ All hand written tests, examinations, or any other hand written thing you hand to your professor must be written in ink!
+Your professor cannot and will not read anything written in pencil. - - All printing is in black ink and on white paper.
 Twelve point font.
 There are no other colors or shading.
 No borders around pages. - The cover page will have this information in this order, centered on the page, and nothing else at all. - The name of the assignment at the top of the page. - Student's name two thirds of the way down the page.
 Student number is optional, but if included should be on the next line immediately below the name. - At least three quarters of the way down the page the words "Ambrose Seminary" must appear and on the next line the date on which the assignment was handed in. - The fonts used must be twelve point standard fonts.
-The basic fonts such as Times New Roman, Arial, etc. - Any Greek and/or Hebrew in the assignment must be in a Greek or Hebrew font. - Do not put quotation marks around nor italicize any Greek or Hebrew words in Greek or Hebrew fonts.
+The basic fonts such as Times New Roman, Arial, etc. - Any Greek and/or Hebrew in the assignment must be in a Greek or Hebrew font.
+Do not put quotation marks around nor italicize any Greek or Hebrew words in Greek or Hebrew fonts.
 Transliteration is not acceptable except in a direct quotation or a title of a published work.
 Students will be provided with fonts upon request.
 However, it is the student's responsibility to ensure that the fonts are correctly printed before the paper is handed in.
 (Not all printers will correctly print all fonts.)
 This is the students responsibility.
 Papers with incorrectly printed fonts will not be read.
 In the effect of "font printing failure" the Greek or Hebrew words may be hand printed in black ink.
-(This was how it was done from the time of the invention of the type writer until the passing of the same when the personal computer was invented.) - Footnotes and bibliography must be consistent and in an acceptable format which identifies who wrote what, when and where it was published. - One (and only one) staple in the upper left corner.
-Do not use plastic covers, rings, binders, etc. Think "Adam's ale!"

-3. You may contact your professor by various means.
+(This was how it was done from the time of the

+- invention of the type writer until the passing of the same when the personal computer was invented.) - Footnotes and bibliography must be consistent and in an acceptable format which identifies who wrote what, when and where it was published. - One (and only one) staple in the upper left corner.
+Do not use plastic covers, rings, binders, etc. Think "Adam's ale!" - 3.
+You may contact your professor by various means. - a.
-- a.
 Office Hours.
 These Office Hours on campus are subject to meetings called by higher authorities (president, dean, registrar), previously scheduled meetings with other students, the instructor's health(doctors' appointments, medical emergencies), snow storms, ice storms, highway closures, automobile failure, and/or "the crick don't raise."
 Book an appointment via email to ensure that I'm here, that you will receive notification of cancelation or you will not be preempted by another appointment (the above not withstanding).

-- i.
+i.
 Monday Afternoons

-- ii.
-Tuesday By appointment only
+ii.
+Tuesday Usually not on campus.
+By appointment only

 iii.
-Wednesday Between the first and second class period; after lunch.
+Wednesday Before the class period; after lunch.